raphaelschaad/dotfiles/ios-code-guidelines.md

     (double)arc4random_uniform(314) / 100; // random value up to PI

-Generally use the `arc4random()`-family for ints and the `rand48()`-family for floats.
+Use the `arc4random()`-family for ints and the `rand48()`-family for floats.
 [NSHipster has snippets](http://nshipster.com/random/) them including picking random elements from arrays, randomly shuffling arrays, etc.

 ### Object description method
 `NSObject`'s `-description` returns the class name and object address (e.g. `<FLItem: 0x60800002a320>`). `(lldb) po` uses `-debugDescription`.
 According to Apple's Mac [OS X Debugging Magic](https://developer.apple.com/library/content/technotes/tn2124/_index.html#//apple_ref/doc/uid/DTS10003391-CH1-SECCOCOA), `NSObject`'s `-debugDescription` calls through to `-description`.

 Overriding `-description` such that the result can be used cleanly in UI doesn't make sense, because we want that default class name and object address at least in our `-debugDescription`, and if we override `-debugDescription` to call super and append additional internal state relevant to debugging, super will call through to our `-description` implementation and use the "clean UI value" instead of the class name and object address.
-So the simplest approach seems to just mirror that behavior and override `-description` to append the most relevant variable(s) to `super`'s implementation, and override `-debugDescription` to append some additional state to `self`'s `description` (don't go crazy here, otherwise logs become unreadable).
+So the simplest approach seems just to mirror that behavior and override `-description` to append the most relevant variable(s) to `super`'s implementation and override `-debugDescription` to append some additional state to `self`'s `description` (don't go crazy here, otherwise logs become unreadable).

     #pragma mark NSObject Method Overrides